Electricity at the macroscale and its microscopic origins: Single particle states

 The primary reason for approximating $\Psi$ as a determinant, or as a sum of few determinants, is not to simplify bonding \emph{conceptually}, but to make \emph{calculations} tractable.
 Therefore it seems valid to question whether localized atomic or molecular orbitals help to simplify bonding conceptually, or whether they complexify and obfuscate it.
 The artificial qualitative distinction between covalent bonding and ionic bonding illustrates that, at least when building the most basic understanding of bonding from the most computationally tractable form of wavefunction, they can be misleading.

-Although most research scientists understand this, and also understand that the terms \emph{ionic}, \emph{covalent}, and \emph{metallic} refer to varying degrees of localization of the electron density around nuclei, students are still being taught more traditional and misleading ideas, such as that a pair of covalently bonded atoms \emph{share} electrons \emph{between} them~\cite{bacskay_reimers_1997,zurcher_2018,grundmann_2016,chemistry1}.
+Although most research scientists understand this, and also understand that the terms \emph{ionic}, \emph{covalent}, and \emph{metallic} refer to varying degrees of localization of the electron density around nuclei, students are still being taught more traditional and misleading ideas~\citep{bacskay_reimers_1997,zurcher_2018,grundmann_2016,chemistry1,sutton_2024,chemistry_for_IB}.
 Therefore the purpose of this subsection is to emphasize that, in some ways and for some purposes, the essence of bonding is simpler than it appears from descriptions of it in terms of localized orbitals.

+Within rigorous theory, there appears to be only two `types' of bonding, which are really two opposing idealized limits: One is the limit in which all of the electron density is strongly localized around nuclei by the electrons' Coulomb attraction to them, and the other is the limit in which some of the electron density is localized around nuclei, and the rest of it is uniformly distributed.
+The former is the ionic limit, the latter is the metallic limit, and there is no theoretical or empirical reason to believe that covalent bonding is anything other than bonding that does not conform closely to either limit.